Amity University Noida MBA Admissions 2025

-Recently, JEE Main results have been declared, after that many students are looking to enter top-tier institutes while many are involved in preparing for JEE Advanced.
-Several B.Tech graduates or those who are in their final year are often confused whether to continue their engineering education or switch to management.
+Recently, JEE Main results have been declared.
+Many students now are looking to enter top-tier institutes while several are involved in preparing for JEE Advanced.
+Many B.Tech graduates or those who are in their final year are often confused whether to continue their engineering education or switch to management.

 Here is the detailed comparison between an online MBA and an MTech after B.Tech.